IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 Log in to the Concert instance to ensure all data was uploaded successfully.

-<inline-notification text="If you were already logged in to Concert, doing a refresh in the browser will render the uploaded data in the Concert Arena view"></inline-notification>
+<inline-notification text="If you were already logged in to Concert, doing a refresh in the browser will render the uploaded data in the Concert Arena view."></inline-notification>

-Go to the <strong>Administration</strong> → <strong>Event log</strong> tab to view a history and status of all uploads.
+Go to the <strong>Administration</strong> -> <strong>Event log</strong> tab to view the history and status of all uploads.

 **[Go to top](#top)**